xwiki-contrib/parent/README.md

-Provide various parent pom.xml for contrib extensions
+Provide various parent pom.xml for contrib extensions.

+Extensions are automatically release on http://nexus.xwiki.org if your user have the release right.

 # Example